ut-astria/orbdetpy/README.rst

    Note that maneuvers can be incorporated into the force model during a simulation run.

+2) plotsim.py : Plots the results of simulations created using testsim.py.

-2) radar.py : Shows how orbdetpy can be used for orbit determination from radar measurements.
-The file example_cfg.json contains settings that drive propagation and estimation. testsim.py was used to simulate the measurements in example_input.json for Galaxy 15.
+3) testodet.py : Demonstrates orbit determination in orbdetpy.
+The file examples/data/example_cfg.json contains settings that drive propagation and estimation. testsim.py was used to simulate the measurements in examples/data/example_input.json for Galaxy 15.

+4) plotodet.py : Plots the results of fitting orbits using testodet.py.

 Bug Reports
 -----------